sekika/swrcfit/README.md

 ## Installation of GNU Octave

    The two types of software, `swrc.m` and `bimodal.m`, are written in GNU Octave, and, therefore, GNU Octave should be installed in the system.
 GNU Octave is a high-level language, primarily intended for numerical computations, available for downloading from the GNU Octave Website (http://www.gnu.org/software/octave/).
 The installation instructions are given in the Website.
 It works on various operating systems including Windows, Mac OS X, Linux and OS/2.
-After installing GNU Octave, some necessary packages for running SWRC Fit, leasqr.m, dfdp.m and normcdf.m, should be installed from the octave-forge package (http://octave.sourceforge.net/).
+After installing GNU Octave, some necessary packages for running SWRC Fit, `leasqr.m`, `dfdp.m` and `normcdf.m`, should be installed from the octave-forge package (http://octave.sourceforge.net/).

    Installing Octave Workshop (http://www.unige.ch/math/folks/loisel/www.math.mcgill.ca/loisel/octave-workshop/) will provide you with all necessary environment for the GNU Octave itself and the Octave-forge package.